Magnetic-field-induced chiral hidden order in URu2Si2: Mean-field description of the field induced chiral d-SDW HO

-The proposed two-component chiral state may be viewed as the most general picture of an unconventional density wave order.
-In this sense, our theory is fully compatible with all the earlier proposed itinerant unconventional density wave models, and it could be considered as a natural extension to them.
-However, the chiral state exhibits properties not familiar to orbital orders.
-The violation of time-reversal symmetry leads to a Polar Kerr effect \cite{PolarChiral} and the generation of anomalous Hall electric \cite{SQHE} and thermoelectric currents \cite{ANEYakovenko,ChiralityNernst}, inclu\-ding the `tilted-hill' giant Nernst signal recently shown to arise in strongly insulating chiral condensates \cite{ChiralityNernst}.
-By ado\-pting a simple microscopic model and an SO(2) invariant Ginzburg-Landau theory, we shall explain in a unified manner not only the metamagnetic behaviour and the anomalous thermoelectric transport but also the ine\-lastic neutron scattering spectra.
+However, the chiral order exhibits properties not familiar to orbital orders.
+Ge\-ne\-ral\-ly the spontaneous appearance of a chiral phase leads to a polar Kerr effect \cite{PolarChiral} and the ge\-ne\-ra\-tion of anomalous Hall electric \cite{SQHE} and thermoelectric currents \cite{ANEYakovenko,ChiralityNernst}, inclu\-ding the `tilted-hill' giant Nernst signal recently shown to arise in strongly insulating chiral condensates \cite{ChiralityNernst}.
+In the present case, the chiral HO will be field-induced and it will manifest its presence in all the phenomena mentioned above through the characteristic non-linear field-dependence of the $d_{xy}$ order parameter.